-Once an Organization name has been recognized in the import, Pipedrive will look for the following information to determine if there is a duplicate record:
+Once an organization's name has been recognized in the import, Pipedrive will look for the following information to determine if there is a duplicate record:

 Organization - Address

-Let’s say you import this list of People that all have the same name.
-In this example, you'd eventually end up with two Jon Snows, because matching criteria was found in three of the same rows.
+Let’s say you import this list of people and all have the same name.
+In this example, you would eventually end up with two Jon Snows, because matching criteria was found in three of the same rows.

 1. Jon Snow in row 1 is created.

-3. Pipedrive recognizes “Jon Snow” in row 3 and checks for matching Organization - Name, Person - Phone and Person - Email.
-It finds that the Person - Email is the same that in row 1, and therefore does not create an additional Jon Snow.
-Instead, it adds the new Phone number to row 1’s record, as well as updates row 3's Organization - Name with “The Wall”.
+3. Pipedrive recognizes “Jon Snow” in row 3 and checks for matching organization - name, person - phone and person - email.
+It then finds that the person - email is the same as in row 1 and therefore does not create an additional Jon Snow.
+Instead, it adds the new Phone number to row 1’s record, as well as updates row 3's organization - name with “The Wall”.

-4. Pipedrive recognizes “Jon Snow” in row 4 but this time finds no matching Organization - Name, Person - Phone, or Person - Email to the existing Jon Snow.
-It, therefore, creates a second Jon Snow with this unique Phone and Email.
+4. Pipedrive recognizes “Jon Snow” in row 4 but this time finds no matching organization - name, person - phone, or person - email to the existing Jon Snow.
+It, therefore, creates a second Jon Snow with this unique phone number and email address.

-Like mentioned at the beginning, you are able to select to bypass the merging step.
+As mentioned at the beginning of this article, you are able to select the option to bypass the merging step.
 The option to create multiple records could be useful in scenarios when you would like each user to have their own copy of those contacts to work with.
-It's important to keep in mind that each contact created can have only one owner linked to it.
+It is important to keep in mind that each contact created can have only one owner linked to it.